R-KL/ace-WebUI/README.md

 # ace-WebUI
-ace-editor , in a standalone rust package
+ace-editor , in a standalone rust build